friquifund/website/pages/whyjoin.md

 		<p><img src="/assets/carousel/IMG_6611.JPG" class="img-fluid img-thumbnail" alt="A woman on a stage with multiple large screens behind her and a rapt auditorium watching her."></p>
 	</div>

+<h2>Fund good work</h2>
+funding image

+funding example

+<h2>Direct mentorship</h2>

+<p>Our members provide one-on-one support, bringing with them their real-world experience and connections.
+We focus on practical skills and guidance to bridge the key transition from training to landing onto their ﬁrst job.</p>

+image of mentorship

+<h3>Testimonials from mentees:</h3>

+“More conﬁdent now when reaching out to recruiters.
+I would like to stay in contact with my mentor for speciﬁc questions.”

+“An amazing experience, It really helped me to ﬁnd a tech job.
+Thank you very much.”

+“Gran aprendizaje.
+Desconocía que se tenía que investigar la empresa.”

+“Loved the behavioral and technical interviews ❤ Ana and David were so kind and supportive.”

+<h2>Build community</h2>

+We host talks from top experts in the ﬁeld.

+These are both fundraising events and a space for FriquiFund members, program participants, our mentees, and the broader Barcelona STEM community to meet and forge a stronger connection.

+Past topics: Responsible AI, Health & AI, Education & AI, Evaluating LLMs at Scale, Building AI products, etc.

+image of a talk